sean-otoole/portfolio/README.md

 #

 <img align="left" width="250" height="150" src="https://github.com/sean-otoole/portfolio/blob/main/images/neural_activity.jpg"> **[Neural activity and behavioral analysis for O'Toole, 2023:](https://github.com/sean-otoole/2p_neural_activity_otoole_2023)**
 This repository, developed in MATLAB, comprises two distinct sets of analyses, both aimed at investigating the neural activity patterns of specific cell types.
-The analyses primarily involve parsing a metadata file from a two-photon imaging pipeline.
+The analyses primarily involve manipulating a metadata file from a two-photon imaging pipeline.
 The activity levels of different neuronal groups are compared during specific behavioral events.
 I employ a combination of hierarchical nested bootstrap and regression analysis to compare these populations.
 <br>

 #